 Pilgrim Haven Natural Area offers a beautiful sample of lakeshore habitats.
 A barrier-free concrete walk to the beach allows people of all abilities to reach the shore.
 One-third mile of easy trail through woods and meadows that leads to Lake Michigan overlooks and barrier-free paved access to the beach.
 Swimming.
 Wildlife Viewing.
 Hiking.
 Snowshoeing.
 Canoeing/Kayaking.

-Wells Street - South Haven
+14th Avenue - South Haven

 Van Buren Trail State Park